Celebrate Maria Sharapova's birthday with a gallery of all of her WTA titles - starting with Tokyo in 2003.

 And she then kept her winning streak alive in Doha - her second time winning that Premier-level event.

-In April, Sharapova beat Dominika Cibulkova at Amelia Island for her first WTA clay court title.
+In April, Sharapova defeated Dominika Cibulkova at Amelia Island for her maiden WTA clay court title.

-It took a while after shoulder surgery, but Sharapova won her 20th WTA title at Tokyo [Pan Pacific].
+It took a while after shoulder surgery, but Sharapova won her 20th WTA title at Tokyo [Pan Pacific] in 2009.

-She got back to title-winning regularity with two smaller titles in 2010, starting with Memphis...
+She got back to title-winning regularity with two International-level titles in 2010, starting with Memphis...

 She got back to the Premier-level winner's circle in 2011, beginning on the slow clay courts of Rome.

-And then a dramatic win over Jankovic brought her another Premier-level title over in Cincinnati.
+And then a dramatic victory against Jankovic brought her another Premier-level title over in Cincinnati.

 Sharapova's domination of the 2012 clay court season brought her three WTA titles - first, Stuttgart.

-And then her first successful title defense in five years in Rome, edging Li Na in the final.
+And then her first successful WTA title defense in five years in Rome, edging Li Na in a nail-biting final.

 Sharapova then became the second active player to complete a Career Grand Slam at Roland Garros.